timsawtell/TheNetwork/README.md

 ## Warning

+Any progressBlock is run on the main thread.
+Feel free to do direct UI manipulation in any progress blocks.

-The success and error blocks are executed on whatever thread apple decides.
+The successBlock and errorBlocks are executed on whatever thread apple decides.
 I suggest if you're doing UI changes in these blocks that you dispatch_async and get the main queue.

 Warning for new players: never directly reference self inside a block, use this style to avoid retain cycles

     weak var weakSelf = self
     let successBlock: TSNWSuccessBlock = { (resultObject, request, response) in if let strongSelf = weakSelf {
-            strongSelf.progressBar.progress = 0
+    		dispatch_async(dispatch_get_main_queue(), {
+                strongSelf.progressBar.progress = 0 // UI changes, need to be run on main thread if called inside a success or error block
+            })
         } else {
         	// the weak reference has since been deallocaed, just return and don't try and run any code. return
         }
-    };
+    }

+    let progressBlock: TSNWUploadProgressBlock = { (bytesSent, totalBytesSent, totalBytesExpectedToSend) in var progress = (Float(totalBytesWritten) / Float(totalBytesExpectedToWrite))
+        strongSelf.progressBar.progress = progress // UI changes in a progressBlock, no need to attempt to run on main thread, TSNetworkingSwift is already executing this on the main thread
+    }

 ## Optionals in the various methods